 Though the overall deal is legally binding, nationally defined contributions are not.
-That is, they all promise that they think an insufficient goal is a good idea, state plans which will fail to achieve even that, and refuse to promise to stick by these concrete if insufficient plans.
+That is, they all promise that they think an — insufficient — goal is a good idea, state plans which would fail to achieve even that, and refuse to promise to stick by these concrete if insufficient plans.
 Indeed, many of the biggest polluters are not set to meet their nationally defined contributions.

 The main areas of contention this year are to be: